Anthony6445/anthony6445.github.io/notebook.md

 - How do you align something to the left or right?
 - What widget adds space around content?

-## Flutter Definitions with structures
+## Flutter Definitions with Structures

 | Term | Definition and Description | Base Structure | Real Life Example | App Example |